This article is inspired by the legacy of Bitcoin Pizza Day.

 Ethereum - Imgflip

 Importantly, your customers need to know those transaction fees are non-refundable, and that fees paid for failed transactions cannot be returned.
-Other cryptocurrencies and some stablecoins have less volatile transaction fees — Solana for instance touts fees less than a tenth of a cent.

-Pricing Your Products and Services
+Pricing Products and Services

 Especially if you plan on going without a third-party payment processing service, figuring out pricing is paramount.
 The price of cryptocurrency and its exchange rate with CAD or USD is constantly in flux.